adi-kopelevich/store-webapp/README.md

 #### Please note:
-In case you want the application to work In-memory instead of using a mongoDB instance for persistence, Please refer to mongo.properties under /conf dir in order to change the configuration appropriately before running start.sh]
+In case you want the application to work In-memory instead of using a mongoDB instance for persistence, Please refer to app.properties under /conf dir in order to change the configuration appropriately before running start.sh]

 ### Access the application using a browser
 http://localhost:8080/